Topology-aware Generalization of Decentralized SGD: Future Works

 \section{Future Works}

-\textbf{Generalization of D-SGD with non-i.i.d. data.} In real-world settings, a fundamental challenge is that data may not be i.i.d. across the workers.
-In this case, different workers may collect very distinct or even contradictory samples (i.e., data-heterogeneity) \citep{criado2021non}.
-However, generalization analyses of distributed learning algorithms are mostly based on the key assumption that the data is i.i.d. over workers.
-Therefore, more sophisticated techniques are needed to broaden our knowledge on the following questions: Would the consensus model learned by D-SGD generalize well in the non-i.i.d. settings?
-Would the effect of the communication topology on generalization be reduced or amplified in these scenarios?

 \textbf{Implicit bias of D-SGD.} As pointed out in \citet{zhang2021loss}, the additional gradient noise in D-SGD helps it converge to a flatter minima compared to centralized distributed SGD.
 Therefore, a direct question is whether there is a superior implicit bias effect \citep{soudry2018implicit,ji2018gradient,NEURIPS2019_dbc4d84b,wang2021implicit} in D-SGD compared to centralized distributed SGD, which involves the convergence direction?
-Can we theoretically analyze the implicit bias of D-SGD and derive fine-grained generalization bounds of D-SGD?
+Would decentralization change the implicit bias?
+Can we derive fine-grained generalization bounds of D-SGD based on the implicit bias analysis?